The appraisal process when buying a home that needs bank mortgage lending house valuation.

 The lender that knows the combination to the big stainless hardened steel safe tumblers wants to know what you are eyeballing for a home sweet home measures up in the condition standards department.
 For the A-Z mortgage underwriting conditions and the quick sale of the paper on the secondary market to investors.

-And the money people fronting the money want to know this collateral is going to be worth something to pay off the loan if you go belly up and it ends up back in their lap.
+And the money people fronting the money want an appraisal real estate market snap shot to know this collateral is going to be worth something to pay off the loan if you go belly up and it ends up back in their lap.

 Buying a property for more than it is worth when it is a real estate sale going through the bank mortgage lending pipeline means it has to be realistically priced.
 The purchase and sale agreement house price has to be in line with the market values in the current inventory of home listings and sold recent comparable sales.